 This delectable Blood Orange Honey Glazed Salmon Recipe is roasted to perfection and brushed with a beautifully sweet and spiced citrus brown sugar honey glaze.
-Make this dinner whenever you want to impress someone special or try this Air Fryer Salmon for something even easier.
+Make this dinner whenever you want to impress someone special or try this Sheet Pan Salmon or Air Fryer Salmon for something even easier.
 It is wonderful served with Roasted Butternut Squash, Garlic Mashed Potatoes, Rice and Peas or Jollof Rice.

 Perfect Orange Honey Glazed Salmon Recipe